dribnet/purvs/README.md

 ## PS4 MDDN 342 2018

-I am going to carry through the layout and colours from my last project into this one.

-It will start zoomed out and the pattern will appear as solid lines, as you zoom in you will see that the lines are made of circles.
-As you continue to zoom in you will notice more details about the layers of circles.
+After playing with the code a lot I have got some what of an idea of how it works.
+I have managed to make the waves as solid lines, I found this was difficult as I used quadratic vertex to make them.
+I am now working on making the circles that will make up the waves when you zoom in.